There are no odd-length no-ops in brainfuck

 Proof.
 Clearly, any program which contains only these commands must be linear, since each of the individual commands is linear.
 Conversely, consider a program containing a loop.
 It can be written as a[b]c, where c is linear.
 But if the overall program is linear, then a[b]cc-1 = a[b] would also be linear (by 1), which is impossible (by 2).

-This is the most important part of the proof, since it lets us restrict our search to programs containing no loops (since no-ops are linear).
-At this point, the fact that there are no even-length no-ops might be obvious, but I'll prove it anyway:
+This is the most important part of the proof, since it lets us restrict our focus to programs containing no loops (since no-ops are linear).
+At this point, the fact that there are no even-length no-ops might be obvious, but I’ll prove it anyway:

 Define the invariant of a linear subprogram to be the integer which is the sum of the data pointer offset and the changes it makes to the tape.
 It is easy to see that invariant(ab) = invariant(a) + invariant(b), and invariant(+) = invariant(>) = 1 while invariant(-) = invariant(<) = -1.